pulibrary/oclcscriptshifter/README.md

 # ScriptShifter Macro for OCLC Connexion

-This OCLC Connexion macro usese the Library of Congress "ScriptShifter" service (https://bibframe.org/scriptshifter) to convert between scripts and create parallel fields in WorldCat records.
+This OCLC Connexion macro uses the Library of Congress "ScriptShifter" service (https://bibframe.org/scriptshifter) to convert between scripts and create parallel fields in WorldCat records.
 The installer can be downloaded here:

 <a href="https://github.com/pulibrary/oclcscriptshifter/releases/latest/download/InstallOCLCScriptShifter.exe">InstallOCLCScriptShifter.exe</a>